jlkiri/kirillvasiltsov.com/content/writing/type-url/index.md

 ![tcpip](tcpip.png)

-A message at every layer begins with a header that is just a bunch of bytes in certain order.
+A message at every layer begins with a *header* that is just a bunch of bytes in certain order.
 These bytes have special meaning that is defined in a RFC.
-For example, IP packet headers include information like protocol version and total length of contents before the source address field.
+For example, HTTP/1.1 specification lives in [RFC 9112](https://httpwg.org/specs/rfc9112.html).
+IP packet headers include information like protocol version and total length of contents before the source address field.
 TCP segment headers include information like segment number, source/destination port number, window size etc. In the screenshot below, I used Wireshark to analyze my own traffic.
 I ran a `dig` command to resolve my blog's domain name `kirillvasiltsov.com` to an IP address.
 You can see encapsulation in action: Ethernet header is marked with yellow, IP header with blue, UDP header with orange and the rest is DNS header + message.

 ![encapsulation](encapsulation.png)
 {% end %}